elkronos/stat_py/README.md

 # stat_py
 This repo contains statistics functions made in python.

-## Linear Regression and Assumptions Checker

-This Python script offers utility functions for performing linear regression and checking various assumptions related to the linear regression model.
-The script uses libraries such as `numpy`, `pandas`, `statsmodels`, `scipy`, `matplotlib`, and `seaborn`.

-### Key Features

-1. **Linear Regression**: The script performs linear regression using the Ordinary Least Squares (OLS) method.
-2. **Assumption Checks**: The code includes functions to check five primary assumptions:
-    - Linearity
-    - Normality of residuals
-    - Homoscedasticity (constant variance of residuals)
-    - Independence of residuals
-    - Absence of multicollinearity

-### Utility Functions

-- `check_linearity(X, y, predictions)`: Visualizes the relationships between variables using a pairplot.
-- `check_normality(residuals)`: Checks the normality of residuals using a histogram and the Shapiro-Wilk test.
-- `check_homoscedasticity(X, predictions, residuals)`: Checks for homoscedasticity using a scatter plot and the Breusch-Pagan test.
-- `check_independence(residuals)`: Checks the independence of residuals using a plot and the Ljung-Box test.
-- `check_multicollinearity(X)`: Checks for multicollinearity using the Variance Inflation Factor (VIF) and a correlation matrix heatmap.
-- `plot_regression_model(X, y, predictions)`: Plots the regression model with observed values, predicted values, and the regression line.
-- `make_predictions(model, new_data)`: Predicts the outcome using a fitted model.
-- `linear_regression_and_check_assumptions(X, y)`: Performs the linear regression, plots the results, and checks all assumptions.

-### Dependencies

-To run this script, ensure you have the following libraries installed:
-- numpy
-- pandas
-- statsmodels
-- scipy
-- matplotlib
-- seaborn

 ## Exponential Smoothing and Forecasting for Time Series Data

 This Python script provides a utility function for applying second-order exponential smoothing to time series data and computing forecasts l-steps ahead from each point in the series.
 It fits a linear model to the initial set of data points to derive starting values for smoothing.
 The function tests a range of alpha values, computes smoothing and forecasts for each, and selects the optimal alpha that minimizes the sum of squared errors.
 Optionally, it can plot the original data points alongside the forecasts for visual comparison.